 - Log in and log out events and password resets

-Chat Bots: Chat bots in Workplace are based on the Messenger bot platform.
+Chatbots: Chatbots in Workplace are based on the Messenger bot platform.
 In fact, according to Simon Cross of the Workplace team, "You can take the sample app from our developer website, the messenger sample app, and point it at Workplace's APIs...and it will just work without changing a single line of code."
 The most impactful chat bot features include quick replies, templates, persistent menus, and localization.

-Group Bots: Group bots are built specifically for Workplace.
-A Group Bot can post in a group, comment, and like posts.
+Groupbots: Groupbots are built specifically for Workplace.
+A Groupbot can post in a group, comment, and like posts.
 People can also mention the bot to make requests.
 For example, an "IT Help desk" bot can create a ticket from a Workplace post.
-The bot will reply with a ticket number and comment back when status updated and/or closed.
+The bot will reply with a ticket number and comment back when the status is updated and/or closed.
 No more wasted time context-switching between Workplace, Jira and email.
 Like a colleague's post, chat with IT to resolve a technical issue, share new information with the team or collaborate on a team project, all within Workplace.